BetaPhIII/BetaPhIII/README.md

 <about>
   <h2>About Me . . ----------------------------------------------------------></h2>
   <p>
   Hi Everyone!
 My name is Bryon, I am a firmware engineer!
-I am pursuing a BS in Computer Engineering at Florida Polytechnic University.
+I have a BS in Computer Engineering from Florida Polytechnic University.
 I love learning and staying on top of my game when it comes to upcoming technologies in the industry. ⠀⠀⠀
   </p>
 </about>